 Charleston, West Virginia Dog Bite Attorney

-At the Charleston office of Tiano O’Dell, PLLC, our West Virginia dog bite attorneys understand just how much people across the state love their pets.
+At the Charleston office of Tiano O’Dell, PLLC, our West Virginia dog bite lawyers understand just how much people across the state love their pets.
 Unfortunately, we also know that other people’s animals can pose a threat to society at large if not properly trained or restrained in public.
 If you were bitten by a dog, you may seek compensation in a personal injury lawsuit for costs resulting from your injuries, including medical care, pain and suffering and lost income.
 Get to know your rights and let us protect them.

 Dog Bite Statistics